ucdavis-bioinformatics-training/2018-Dec-Genome-Assembly/pacbio/PB.md

       | grep -v ^$ \
       > minion.canu.fa

+So, you've linked the fasta files from my 02-Assemblies directory.
+Each miniasm produced a GFA file (.gfa), from which I pulled sequences.
+Each CANU produced a unitigs file, which I cleaned up a little.
+You could easily add these parsing / cleanup steps to your SLURM scripts, if you like.
+For homework.

 Assembly Stats
 ---------------

-Use the same commands as for the read stats, but we'll need to modify slightly to accommodate fasta, as opposed to fastq.
+To look at length alone, use the same commands as for the read stats, but we'll need to modify slightly to accommodate fasta, as opposed to fastq.

     cd /share/biocore/{your username}/PB/
     mkdir 03-AssemblyStats
     cd 03-AssemblyStats/
-    zcat ../02-Assemblies/sequel.miniasm.fa \
+    cat ../02-Assemblies/sequel.miniasm.fa \
     | perl -ne '$h=$_; $s=<>; chomp $s; print length($s)."\n"' \
     | sort -rn \
     | perl -ne '$l=$_; chomp $l; $c+=$l; print "$l\t$c\n"' \